guardian/interactive-atom-thrasher-template/README.md

 ```

 ### Post Deploying / Using your Thrasher
+You will need access to the fronts tool to deploy the thrasher to fronts and see it work.

-Note that for the a Thrasher (or any atom) to be previewed or used on the live site, it needs to be deployed to in the fronts tool **(TO DO - check if there are any other tools used to deploy atoms?)**.
+Note that for a Thrasher (or any atom) to be previewed or used on the live site, it needs to be deployed to in the fronts tool.
 Uploading to s3 does not automatically deploy the new thrasher to fronts - this needs to be done separately.

-- You will need access to fronts tool to deploy the thrasher to fronts and see it work
-- **To Do - outline how to deploy to fronts using the capi url, link to documentation for fronts if available**
-- **To Do - outline the typical test/approval/deploy process - preferably pointing to an external document as that isn't really a technical matter belongin in the README**

 ### Updating a Deployed Thrasher
-An existing thrasher needs to be updated, running ``gulp deploylive`` again after making your updates will upload the new version to s3 and replace the old version. **(TO DO - is it recommended to change the year and month in the config.path so save a new version and keep the old one?)**
+An existing thrasher needs to be updated, running ``gulp deploylive`` again after making your updates will upload the new version to s3 and replace the old version.

 Note that as fronts are “pressed”, uploading a change to the atom does not automatically cause the fronts that using that atom to update themselves.